Natural Remedies for Cat Allergies: Effective Relief for You and Your Pet

 Frequent Vacuuming: Use a vacuum with a HEPA filter to reduce dander, fur, and dust mites, which are common triggers for allergies.

-Wash Bedding Regularly: Clean your cat’s bedding weekly, as well as your own sheets, to remove any allergens.
+Wash Bedding Regularly: Clean your cat’s bedding weekly, as well as your own sheets, to remove allergens.
 Hot water washing is particularly effective.

 2. Regular Cat Grooming